gdoornenbal/dehydrated-certificate-installers/README.md

 For further instructions: same as Fortigate.

 # update_tlsa
-This script checks and updates your TSLA DNS records (hosted by TransIP) for specified dns entry.
-It's using the [TransIP API](https://www.transip.nl/transip/api/) for that.
+This script checks your TSLA DNS record (hosted by TransIP) for specified dns entry, and create/updates it when your TSLA record is incorrect.
+It's using the [TransIP API](https://www.transip.nl/transip/api/).

 Installation:
 Copy the update_tlsa.php into the dehydrated map.